Skip to content

 We don't always get to choose the weight we lift.
 But we can choose how we lift it.

-About the Author Matt Starolis is the founder of Engineering Confidence, a transformative mentorship practice built on over 3,000 hours of one-to-one mentorship and nearly 1,000 hours of AI-driven analysis.
+About the Author Matt Starolis is the founder of Engineering Confidence, a transformative mentorship practice built on over 4,000 hours of one-to-one mentorship and deep AI-driven analysis.
 His work is dedicated to helping ambitious learners—and their families—build lives defined by clarity, resilience, and earned confidence.